aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/README.md

 ### Pre-requisite

-As part of the `sif-core` deployment, a root (`/`) group and a user assigned to the group will be created by the [seed construct](../../../../infrastructure/tenant/src/accessManagement/accessManagementSeed.construct.ts).
+As part of the `guidance-for-aws-sustainability-insights-framework` deployment, a root (`/`) group and a user assigned to the group will be created by the [seed construct](../../../../infrastructure/tenant/src/accessManagement/accessManagementSeed.construct.ts).

 You will need to log on as this admin user under the context of the root group to run the following examples.